About Us

 Landscape of Palcoyo Mountain in Cusco

-• Essentials such as a hat, sunscreen, raincoat or poncho (especially during the rainy season).
+• Essential accessories such as a hat, sunscreen, waterproof jacket, or poncho, especially during the rainy season.

 • A backpack with water and snacks.

-• The best time to visit Palcoyo is between April and December, when the weather is dry and sunny.
+• The best time to visit Palcoyo is between April and October, during the dry season.

-• Perfect for those looking for an easy hike without major physical demands.
+• It is perfect for those looking for an accessible hike without major physical demands.

-• Ideal for families, groups of friends, and photography lovers eager to capture breathtaking landscapes.
+• Ideal for families, groups of friends, and photography lovers who want to capture spectacular landscapes.

 Happy passengers